| Soroptimist International of Sedro Woolley volunteers pick up litter four times per year on thier adopted roadside. |

 and your group will be doing something great for your community.

-- Your group will pick up litter four times per year.
+- Your group will pick up litter as outlined in your agreement.

 - Your group will Adopt a section of roadside (usually two miles).